A First-Order Electroweak Phase Transition from Varying Yukawas: Effective Higgs potential with varying Yukawas

 The first term in this expansion is constant in $\phi$ and has no effect.
 The third term is higher order $\sim \phi^{4}$ and can be ignored for the purposes of our discussion here.
 The second term is crucial as, for decreasing Yukawas, it leads to a barrier between the symmetric and broken phases,

 This leads to a cubic term in $\phi$, e.g. for $y(\phi) = y_{1}(1-\phi/v)$:

 giving a barrier for the potential.
-We show the contribution of Eq.~(\ref{eq:deltav}) to the barrier height at $T_{c}$ in Fig.~\ref{fig:barrier}.
+The barrier due to the contribution of Eq.~(\ref{eq:deltav}) is clearly seen in Fig.~\ref{fig:SM_vs_varying}.
 This is different from the effect noted in \cite{Carena:2004ha} which assumed constant Yukawas.
 The distinct effect here is that the decreasing Yukawas actually create the barrier on their own as they lead to effectively massless fermions, $m_{f}(\phi) \ll T $, not only around $\phi=0$, but also at $\phi \approx v$.
-In constrast, for usual mass terms, i.e. linear in $\phi$, only bosonic fields create thermal barriers as the finite-$T$ expansion for bosonic fields contains a cubic term which the fermionic function lacks.\\
+In contrast, for usual mass terms, i.e. linear in $\phi$, only bosonic fields create thermal barriers as the finite-$T$ expansion for bosonic fields contains a cubic term which the fermionic function lacks.\\

 {\bf 3) Effects from the Daisy correction}: The daisy correction comes from resumming the Matsubara zero-modes for the bosonic degrees of freedom:~\cite{Carrington:1991hz,Parwani:1991gq,Arnold:1992rz}